pierremrtn/state_machine_bloc/packages/state_machine_bloc/README.md

 ## Nesting states
 `StateMachine` supports state nesting.
 This is convenient for defining common event handlers or side effects for a group of states.
 You can define a nested state using `StateDefinitionBuilder`'s `define<ChildState>` method.
 This method behaves the same way as top-level define calls.
-You could register event handlers and side effects for the nested state like a normal state.
+You could register event handlers and side effects for the nested state like any normal state.

 The only restriction you have when defining a nested state is that the child state should be a sub-class of the parent state.